reubwn/collinearity/README.md

 ```

 ### Outputs
-1. Annotated MCScanX collinearity file
+MCScanX collinearity file annotated with Ka and Ks per pair of genes.
-2. Annotated MCScanX collinearity file also reformatted to remove some of the strange leading whitespaces etc.

 ## calculate_collinarity_metric.pl
 Calculates collinearity score based on the number of collinear genes divided by the total number of genes within that defined block (from [Flot et al. 2013](http://dx.doi.org/10.1038/nature12326)).